Assault Charges in Western Australia

-An assault-based offence is considered aggravated where the person who caused the assault is in a domestic relationship with the victim, a child was present, the conduct breaches the terms of a restraining order, the victim is 60 years or older, or the offence is racially motivated.
+In WA, an assault offence is aggravated where the accused is in a domestic relationship with the victim, where a child was present, where the conduct breaches the terms of a restraining order, where the victim is aged 60 or older, or where the offence is racially motivated.

-Common assault charges in Western Australia arise in circumstances where a person has sustained minor injuries or where a person has been threatened.
-The most common form of this offence arises when a person has been hit, pushed or shoved.
-Common assault offences are dealt with by the Magistrates’ Court.
-The maximum penalty for this offence is generally 18 months imprisonment and a fine of $18,000.
-However, where the offence occurs in circumstances of aggravation, the maximum penalty rises to 3 years imprisonment and a fine of $36,000.
+The maximum penalty for common assault is 18 months imprisonment and a fine of $18,000.
+However, where the offence occurs in circumstances of aggravation, the maximum penalty rises to three years imprisonment and a fine of $36,000.

-The Criminal Code in Western Australia makes it an offence to assault a public officer or police officer in their line of duty.
-The maximum penalty for serious assault in Western Australia is 7 years; however, this penalty may be raised to 10 years imprisonment if the offender is armed with a weapon or is in the company of one or more persons.
-In addition, where the assault is committed against a police officer, a prison officer, a security officer, or a young offenders’ custodial officer, and the officer suffers bodily injury, the court must impose a sentence of at least 6 months imprisonment, or 9 months imprisonment where the offender was armed or was in the company of one or more persons.
+The Criminal Code makes it an offence to assault a public officer or police officer in their line of duty.
+The maximum penalty for serious assault in Western Australia is seven years; however, this penalty may be raised to 10 years imprisonment if the offender is armed with a weapon or is in the company of one or more persons.
+In addition, where the assault is committed against a police officer, a prison officer, a security officer, or a young offenders custodial officer, and the officer suffers bodily injury, the court must impose a sentence of at least six months imprisonment, or nine months imprisonment where the offender was armed or was in the company of one or more persons.

 Possible defences to assault charges in Western Australia

-When faced with assault charges in Western Australia, depending upon the circumstances, a defence such as provocation or self-defence may be available.
-An offender may plead provocation in circumstances where they were provoked into committing the assault and the provocation resulted in a loss of self-control, provided that the assault is not disproportionate to the provocation and is not likely to cause death or grievous bodily harm.
+When faced with an assault charge in Western Australia, depending upon the circumstances, a legal defence such as provocation or self-defence may be available.
+An accused may rely on the defence of provocation (section 246) in circumstances where they were provoked into committing the assault and the provocation resulted in a loss of self-control.
+For this defence to succeed, the assault must not be disproportionate to the provocation and must not be likely to cause death or grievous bodily harm.

-An offender may rely on self-defence if it is proven that the offender believed the assault was reasonably necessary to defend themselves or another person, there were reasonable grounds for their belief, and the offender’s act can be considered reasonable in the circumstances.
+An accused may rely on self-defence if it is proven that they believed the assault was reasonably necessary to defend themselves or another person, that there were reasonable grounds for that belief, and that their act can be considered reasonable in the circumstances.

-It is important to note that these are only brief overviews of the defences and that they will not be available for all types of assault charges in Western Australia or in all cases.
-If you or someone you know is facing any kind of assault charge, you should seek legal advice as soon as possible.
+It is important to note that these are only brief overviews of these defences and that they will not be available for all types of assault charges in Western Australia or in all cases.